 I was over on the coast, at a little spot we call Ragged Point.
 You can hike up about 1,300 feet up to the crest of the Los Padres range, and there are some giant, 300 year old oaks, and I had my Sigma 12-24 and you get right under the canopy and shoot out under the arms of the trees, and when I got home and looked at the images, everything came together so well, and I realized I’d made a good partner with that lens.
 And not to sound too self-praising; but when I looked back at what I’d done with that wide angle lens and those oak trees, I kind of said to myself, “you really are a photographer, you did capture that just right!”
 Even though the equipment was heavy, it was worth it. it was an easy hike up, but down, I’ll admit, was a little tougher on my knees.
 I think I enjoyed the camera and lens most at that time, and out in the wilderness with the old oaks I felt at my peak.

 What Differentiates Sigma from other manufacturers

 I’ve been looking at Sigma fairly closely, and I have to say, that Sigma tries harder.
-I really feel that they try and succeed at producing products that are useful, that are extremely functional, at a good value.
+I really feel that they try to succeed at producing products that are useful, that are extremely functional, at a good value.
 I feel I’ve gotten good value.
-I do believe it is special product.
+I do believe it is a special product.
 As a matter of fact, I really wish you’d pass along, to the people at the factory, my genuine “thank you.”
 The people going to work every day, I don’t know if they often hear how much we appreciate what they are producing.
 There’s a lot of work that goes into making these lenses!

 Tell us about your Most Memorable Day as a Photographer